Healthy Recipes Blog

 Is it better to microwave or bake the squash?

-I like to microwave it because it's so much faster, but baking does yield superior results in terms of texture and flavor.
+I like to microwave it because it's faster, but baking does yield superior results in terms of texture and flavor.
+Microwaved squash can be a little mushy.

 Can I eat the squash's skin?